+86 1510-529-7925 [email protected]

 Everything in this lens is metal, giving you some confidence when handling it.
 I tend to be rough with my gear but I think this lens can take it.
 I have had the lens for just over one year now and it still looks fairly new.

-On a small camera like the Fuji XE3, the lens is small and the camera feels well balanced.
-The aperture ring on the lens is about the best I have felt on a Fuji lenses.
+On a small camera like the Fuji XE3, the lens is small, and the camera feels well-balanced.
+The aperture ring on the lens is the best I have felt on a Fuji lens.
 I wish they all had aperture rings like this.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review